Our Team

 Chantelle Boucher

-Chantelle is a provisional psychologist currently completing her Master of Professional Psychology with La Trobe University.
-As part of the program Chantelle is completing her placement with Mental Health in Mind.
+Chantelle is a provisional psychologist currently in her final year of training, and having completed her Master of Professional Psychology with La Trobe University in 2023.

-& Organisational Psychologist
+Clinical & Organisational Psychologist

 Rebecca Thomas

-Rebecca has worked with a diverse range of clients, and has experience in the treatment of anxiety disorders, depression and other mood disorders, adjustment disorders, substance use disorders, trauma related disorders, personality disorders, major life transitions, work-related stress, relationship difficulties, and workplace bullying.
+Bec has worked with a diverse range of clients, and has experience in the treatment of anxiety disorders, depression and other mood disorders, adjustment disorders, substance use disorders, trauma related disorders, personality disorders, major life transitions, work-related stress, relationship difficulties, and workplace bullying.

 Please see below a summary of Bec’s key areas of interest and experience: